frameloss/empty-container/README.md

 # empty-container
-The smallest possible docker container.
+The smallest possible docker container, before adding files filesystem is only about 345 bytes (yes, bytes.)

 This was done to store configs in a container mounted via volumes into another container to help with version-control.
 A process *has* to run in a container, this satisfies that in the most minimal way ... the running process only consumes about 1k, but the container itself will use a few KB of memory.